VanillinT/cpz_docs/content/signals.md

 One of the key things is not to hurry with increasing trading size.
 Try to diversify your trading using different strategies or coins.

-**⚠️ Please keep in mind that the commission is not yet taken into account in any statistics!**

 ## What is signal robot?

 Signal robot is an algoritm that analyzes the current situation on the market and generates trading signals.